bocoup/learn-terraform/exercises/managing-dns/overview.md

 127.0.0.1 wakawaka.com
 ```

-It should be noted that `/etc/hosts` does not support wildcards or service
+It should be noted that `/etc/hosts` does not support wildcards.
+If you need
-ports, if you need more fine grained control, you'll have to locally install a
+finer grained control, you'll have to locally install a real DNS server like
-real DNS server like [DNSMasq], configure it as needed, and add the loop back
+[DNSMasq], configure it as needed, and make your computer (`127.0.0.1`) the
-IP address (`127.0.0.1`) as the first entry in `/etc/resolv.conf`.
+first entry in `/etc/resolv.conf`.

-## Dig
+## INSPECTING DNS WITH DIG
-You can use the dig command to look up the DNS entries and their TTLs for any
+You can use the dig command to look up DNS entries & their TTLs for any domain.
-domain name.

 ```
 dig google.com
 ```

-By default dig returns a single `A` record from the nameservers that are
+By default, dig returns a single `A` record from the nameservers that are
 configured in your machine's `/etc/resolv.conf` file.
 But you can ask dig to
-query another nameserver, like an OpenDNS server with the IP `208.67.222.222`:
+query another nameserver, like [OpenDNS] by using the IP `208.67.222.222`:

 ```
 dig @208.67.222.222 google.com